New IAG boss appoints Aer Lingus' Doyle as BA CEO

 “We’re navigating the worst crisis faced in our industry and I’m confident these internal promotions will ensure IAG is well placed to emerge in a strong position,” Gallego said in a statement.

+“I suspect they wanted a newer face going forward with BA,” Furlong said, adding that Doyle had proved himself at Aer Lingus, which went into the coronavirus crisis as IAG’s no.1 performing airline.

+Cruz’s remit following his appointment was to cut costs at BA so it could better compete with low-cost rivals, which did not always endear him to staff or passengers.

-Gallego, who had been boss of IAG airline Iberia, pipped Cruz to the IAG top job earlier this year, replacing Willie Walsh.
+Gallego, formerly boss of Iberia, pipped Cruz to the IAG top job earlier this year, replacing Willie Walsh.

 Gallego and Cruz previously worked together at Spanish airline Vueling, now also owned by IAG.